 Without consent: Vaginal examinations during labour and the law

 Birthrights and AIMS supported this 2019 Oxford University Seminar, organised by Camilla Pickles, a British Academy Postdoctoral Research Fellow working on Obstetric Violence and the Law.
-We presented the experiences of non-consented vaginal examinations that women have shared with us, highlighting issues around consent and coercion and the challenges women face when they complain or try to seek redress.
+We presented the experiences of non-consented vaginal examinations that women and birthing people have shared with us, highlighting issues around consent and coercion and the challenges women and birthing people face when they complain or try to seek redress.
 We are very grateful to four women with lived experience of non-consented vaginal examinations who joined us and shared their personal stories.

 The multidisciplinary seminar heard from obstetricians, midwives, philosophers and lawyers about training, practice and understandings of vaginal examinations, understandings of consent in theory and practice, and the use of the law in adequately reflecting and addressing women and birthing people’s experiences.
 This blog gives a flavour of the issues discussed and we have contributed to an edited collection on the issue which was published in 2020.
 The chapter, “Non-Consented Vaginal Examinations: The Birthrights and AIMS Perspective“, was showcased in the Durham University Obstetric Violence blog in October 2020.

 Birthrights collaborated on two conferences with British Pregnancy Advisory Service (bpas) and the Centre for Parenting Culture Studies.
 In 2016, we hosted over 100 midwives, advocates, academics, policy makers and journalists to consider maternal autonomy, risk and responsibility, and examine the impact of risk culture across pregnancy and birth decisions.